eosoriog1/eosoriog.github.io/_posts/2021-2-1-Welcome.md

 layout: post
 title: Welcome!
 ---
-Estela is a 2nd year biochemistry major.
+I am a 2nd year biochem major, who is on the premed track.
+Planning to pursue a carreer in Medicine.